krishnasrivaibhav2027/astro-admit-flow/SUPABASE_SETUP_INSTRUCTIONS.md

   created_at TIMESTAMPTZ DEFAULT NOW()
 );

--- Enable RLS
+-- Enable RLS on all tables
 ALTER TABLE public.students ENABLE ROW LEVEL SECURITY;
 ALTER TABLE public.results ENABLE ROW LEVEL SECURITY;
 ALTER TABLE public.questions ENABLE ROW LEVEL SECURITY;
 ALTER TABLE public.student_answers ENABLE ROW LEVEL SECURITY;

--- Create RLS policies for students
-DROP POLICY IF EXISTS "Students can view their own data" ON public.students;
-CREATE POLICY "Students can view their own data"
-  ON public.students FOR SELECT
-  USING (true);

-DROP POLICY IF EXISTS "Students can insert their own data" ON public.students;
-CREATE POLICY "Students can insert their own data"
-  ON public.students FOR INSERT
-  WITH CHECK (true);

-DROP POLICY IF EXISTS "Students can update their own data" ON public.students;
-CREATE POLICY "Students can update their own data"
-  ON public.students FOR UPDATE
-  USING (true);

--- Create RLS policies for results
-DROP POLICY IF EXISTS "Students can view results" ON public.results;
-CREATE POLICY "Students can view results"
-  ON public.results FOR SELECT
-  USING (true);

-DROP POLICY IF EXISTS "Students can insert results" ON public.results;
-CREATE POLICY "Students can insert results"
-  ON public.results FOR INSERT
-  WITH CHECK (true);

-DROP POLICY IF EXISTS "Students can update results" ON public.results;
-CREATE POLICY "Students can update results"
-  ON public.results FOR UPDATE
-  USING (true);

--- Create RLS policies for questions
-DROP POLICY IF EXISTS "Students can view questions" ON public.questions;
-CREATE POLICY "Students can view questions"
-  ON public.questions FOR SELECT
-  USING (true);

-DROP POLICY IF EXISTS "Students can insert questions" ON public.questions;
-CREATE POLICY "Students can insert questions"
-  ON public.questions FOR INSERT
-  WITH CHECK (true);

--- Create RLS policies for student_answers
-DROP POLICY IF EXISTS "Students can view answers" ON public.student_answers;
-CREATE POLICY "Students can view answers"
-  ON public.student_answers FOR SELECT
-  USING (true);

-DROP POLICY IF EXISTS "Students can insert answers" ON public.student_answers;
-CREATE POLICY "Students can insert answers"
-  ON public.student_answers FOR INSERT
-  WITH CHECK (true);
+-- Create SECURE RLS policies for students
+-- Users can only manage their own student profile.
+DROP POLICY IF EXISTS "Users can manage their own student profile" ON public.students;
+CREATE POLICY "Users can manage their own student profile" ON public.students FOR ALL
+  USING (auth.uid() = user_id)
+  WITH CHECK (auth.uid() = user_id);

+-- Create SECURE RLS policies for results
+-- Users can only manage results linked to their student profile.
+DROP POLICY IF EXISTS "Users can manage results linked to their student profile" ON public.results;
+CREATE POLICY "Users can manage results linked to their student profile" ON public.results FOR ALL
+  USING (EXISTS (
+    SELECT 1 FROM public.students
+    WHERE students.id = results.student_id AND students.user_id = auth.uid()
+  ))
+  WITH CHECK (EXISTS (
+    SELECT 1 FROM public.students
+    WHERE students.id = results.student_id AND students.user_id = auth.uid()
+  ));

+-- Create SECURE RLS policies for questions
+-- Users can only manage questions linked to their results.
+DROP POLICY IF EXISTS "Users can manage questions linked to their results" ON public.questions;
+CREATE POLICY "Users can manage questions linked to their results" ON public.questions FOR ALL
+  USING (EXISTS (
+    SELECT 1 FROM public.results
+    JOIN public.students ON results.student_id = students.id
+    WHERE results.id = questions.result_id AND students.user_id = auth.uid()
+  ))
+  WITH CHECK (EXISTS (
+    SELECT 1 FROM public.results
+    JOIN public.students ON results.student_id = students.id
+    WHERE results.id = questions.result_id AND students.user_id = auth.uid()
+  ));

+-- Create SECURE RLS policies for student_answers
+-- Users can only manage answers linked to their questions.
+DROP POLICY IF EXISTS "Users can manage answers linked to their questions" ON public.student_answers;
+CREATE POLICY "Users can manage answers linked to their questions" ON public.student_answers FOR ALL
+  USING (EXISTS (
+    SELECT 1 FROM public.questions
+    JOIN public.results ON questions.result_id = results.id
+    JOIN public.students ON results.student_id = students.id
+    WHERE questions.id = student_answers.question_id AND students.user_id = auth.uid()
+  ))
+  WITH CHECK (EXISTS (
+    SELECT 1 FROM public.questions
+    JOIN public.results ON questions.result_id = results.id
+    JOIN public.students ON results.student_id = students.id
+    WHERE questions.id = student_answers.question_id AND students.user_id = auth.uid()
+  ));

 -- Create updated_at trigger function
 CREATE OR REPLACE FUNCTION public.update_updated_at_column()